YunruiQIU/IGME/README.md

 # IGME
-This code is used to generate Integrative_Generalized_Master_Equation (IGME) models to analyze state-based dynamics.
+This code is used to generate Integrative-Generalized-Master-Equation (IGME) models to analyze state-based dynamics.